What do we mean by a great Software Testing team?

 “Don’t tell people how to do things, tell them what to do and let them surprise you with their results.” – George Patton

 There are plenty of things to be considered while building a successful team.
-The key words – Unity, Trust, Respect for others opinion and acting without fear are ingredients for the great test team, in general for any successful team.
+The key words – Unity, Trust, Respect for others opinion and acting without fear are ingredients for the great test team and in general for any successful team.

 “Coming together is a beginning, Keeping together is progress, Working together is a success”. – Henry Ford